 Legal Options - Sexual Assault

 Sexual Assault Survivors have the option of processing their case through the civil and/or criminal judicial system.
 Cases can be processed through each system concurrently or separately.
-To prosecute a sexual assault or dating violence crime or to get a protective order through the civil or criminal system, it's best to consult with a legal advocate through STAR (225-383-7273) or the Iris Domestic Violence Shelter (225-389-3001).
+To prosecute a sexual assault or dating violence crime or to get a protective order through the civil or criminal system, it's best to consult with a legal advocate through STAR (855-435-STAR) or the Iris Domestic Violence Center (225-389-3001).

 University Judicial System

 The University Judicial system is designed to be educational in nature and can only

 affect the accused student's status as a University student.
 A student who is found

 in violation of the University Sexual Misconduct Policy cannot be sent to jail through the University judicial process (see Code of Student Conduct due process).
 However, the student can potentially be suspended or expelled, among

 other sanctions, if found responsible for violating the University Sexual Misconduct Policy

 To file a complaint, contact the Office of the Dean of Students at 225-578-4307, or submit a complaint at LSU Cares.
 A formal complaint must be filed in order for the University to investigate the allegation.
 However, a survivor may meet with the Associate Dean to ask questions without filing a formal complaint.